spinnaker/spinnaker.github.io/news/issues/issue1.md

 We just wrapped an incredible Summit.
 In case you missed it (or want to replay each delicious moment) here’s a [reflection from the Armory blog](http://go.armory.io/keynote) and a video of [Isaac Mosquera's keynote](https://www.youtube.com/watch?v=BBdFOZASQ_4), along with recaps from OpsMX highlighting [5 key takeaways](https://blog.opsmx.com/spinnaker-summit-2019-recap/),  as well as [technical and feature takeaways](https://blog.opsmx.com/spinnaker-summit-2019-some-key-technical-takeaways/).

-Along with many opportunities to connect, we found that attendees had numerous high-quality sessions to choose from.
+Attendees had numerous opportunities to connect, and high-quality sessions to choose from.
 Apart from helpful accounts of enterprise Spinnaker adoption journeys, we also hosted discussions on:
 * Learning from incidents and using Spinnaker to automate their resolution
 * Service Mesh & Spinnaker
 * Spinnaker Ops: provisioning w/ Terraform, debugging, monitoring, account mgmt, security